Mount Cook and Education Outside the Classroom

 Occupations

 Plus many more possible themes.
-Discuss other options with the LEOTC Educator.
+Discuss other options with the LEOTC educator.

 Organising your Camp